 Environmental Feature 15.
 Socio-economic aspects Relevant Alternatives & Activiti es All alternatives; borrow pits, construction camps Project life-cycle Construction phase Potential Impact Proposed Management Objectives / Mitigation Measures No / poor access granted to landowners to properties.
 15.1.
 Adequate consultation with landowner to determine specific requirements in terms of access, fences, game, existing infrastructure along pipeline route, etc.; 15.2.
 Make provision for landowners to access their properties.
 15.3.
 Make provision for landowners to access firebreak roads.
 15.4.
 Speed limits to be strictly adhered to.
 15.5.
 The movement of any vehicles and/or personnel outside of designated working areas will not be permitted.
 15.6.
 Access roads to be maintained in a suitable condition.
 15.7.
 Suitable erosion protective measures to be implemented for access roads during the construction phase.
 15.8.
 Damage to the existing access roads as a result of construction activities will be repaired to the satisfaction of TCTA and the Engineer, and in accordance with agreements with landowners (where relevant).
 15.9.
 Ensure that central service nodes such as schools, clinics, water sources, places of worship, etc. remain easily and safely accessible.
 15.10.
 Traffic safety measures (e.g. traffic warning signs, flagmen) to be implemented.
 15.11.
 Proper access control to be maintained to protect game and livestock, in accordance with agreements with landowners (where relevant).
 Damage to fencing.
 15.12.
 Any damaged fencing is to be replaced to meet pre-existing conditions.
 15.13.
 All fences erected for construction purposes (e.g. fences around camp sites, fencing around trenches, etc.) should be inspected on a daily basis to detect whether any damage has occurred, and should be repaired immediately, to prevent animals from escaping, to prevent easy access for poaching, and intrusion by predators.
 15.14.
 On farms or in areas where livestock / game occur, erect fences according to appropriate specifications (depending on the type on animals that occur on the farms) for the construction-related activities.
 15.15.
-Where necessary, electrified fences on game farms should be erected according to appropriate specifications depending on the type of animals that occur on the property.
+Where necessary, electrified fences on game farms should be receted according to appropriate specifications depending on the type of animals that occur on the property.
 Safety precautions should be implemented for electrified fences.
 All electrified fences should comply with minimum safety standards.
 15.16.
 Where necessary, game screens should be erected to minimise construction-related impacts (e.g. noise) to animals on game farms

 Disruption of services.
-An increase in the criminal activity of the cr 5.18.
-Con Eskom when v 5.19.
-Imm Rectify Mainta 5.20.
-Notif 5.21.
-Devi lines), 5.22.
-Prev n, water, sewera working within ser rediately notify so disturbance to so in a record of all fy landowners of ate landowners' where possible, to vent trespassing of ents of releva ge, roads) an vitudes of exis service provid services, in co disturbances a any disruption existing ser- o accommoda of construction nt service prov nd Exxaro (fo sting services. lers of disturt onsultation with and remedial a s to essential s vices (e.g. rei te construction workers on pr viders (e.g. Telkom, r existing pipeline) bance to services. n service providers. ctions on site. services. ticulation, irrigation n avidities influx of workers construction and ophases.
+An increase in the criminal activity of the cr 15.18.
+Conform to requirements of relevant service providers (e.g. Telko Eskom, water, sewerage, roads) and Exxaro (for existing pipelin when working within servitudes of existing services.
+15.19.
+Immediately notify service providers of disturbance to service Rectify disturbance to services, in consultation with service provide Maintain a record of all disturbances and remedial actions on site.
+15.20.
+Notify landowners of any disruptions to essential services.
+15.21.
+Deviate landowners' existing services (e.g. reticulation, irrigati lines), where possible, to accommodate construction avidities the risk of due to an 15.23.
+Construction workers to clearly identifiable. influx of workers construction and ophases.
 Impacts to operations. farming 1 15.23.
 Construction workers to clearly identifiable.
 15.24.
 Adequate consultation with landowner to determine specific requirements in terms of farming operations.
 15.25.
 If and where feasible, coordinate construction activities with farming activities, to minimise disruptions in respect of both sets of activities. +/- Impacts Extent Magnitude Duration Probability Significance Before Mitigation local medium-high short-term likely 3 After Mitigation local medium short-term unlikely 2